janorlinski/HadesCalib/README.md

 and some plotting tools.

-Currently, however, this is not the case.
-All classes are found in myClasses.h and all method are in myIncludes.
-Other macros are currently more dispersed than I would expect, but you can more or less figure out what the code does based on its name.

 ## Filling histos

 The philosophy of my code is to _ALWAYS_ fill _ALL_ histos necessary for _ALL_ calibration activities.
 This is slightly wasteful, as more memory and operating time is used, than necessary.
 The benefit, however, is a significant reduction of the number of batchfarm jobs that must be sent (you can send just one analysis for all calibration activities).
 Keep in mind that this is the final status of the analysis after the feb24 run.
-All histograms that were in anyway useful were added to the task.
+All histograms that were in anyway useful to me were added to the task.
 This way, any reasonable request from the calibration team should be already included in the analysis.
 But, then again, they will always come up with something new that you never analysed...

-In general I recommend only using the `FillRpcAndStartHistosWithTracking` task.
-The tracking, of course, takes a lot of time.
-But, once again, the entire analysis is cleaner if only this task is sent.
-Including tracking only increases the capabilities of the code, there is no loss involved (except for the loss of time, of course).
-This way, every calibration analysis you send will have the same structure and full capabilities.